rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 To find the correct URL

 1. Load the WIKI in a browser
 1. Look in lower right of any WIKI pages.
 It will be in the form https://github.com/rfennell/AzurePipelines.wiki.git.
-This is the full URL needed, **but you only require part of it for this task**.
+This is the full URL needed
-1. The part you need to add as the repo parameter for this task is everything after the // i.e github.com/rfennell/AzurePipelines.wiki.git

 ### Authentication